Prakash-Ravichandran/react_cryptocurrency_app/README.md

 ### User Stories

-- As a user, I want to be able to find easy issues with labels like `good-first-issue` and `easy`.
+- As a user, I want to be able to navigate to all routes(sidebars) & view all the components.
+- As a user, I want to search cryptocurrencies like Bitcoin & view them in detail in `Cryptocurrencies Component`.
-- As a user, I want to filter issues based on programming languages.
+- As a user, I want to filter the exchange the currency with amother currency in `Exchange component`.
-- As a user, I want to view the labels associated with a specific issue.
+- As a user, I want to filter the news based on the country in `News Component`.
-- As a user, I want to view key information about the repository related to a specific issue.
+- As a user, I want to submit the feeback in a form in the `Contact Component`.

 ### Features

+- **Google Identity Services** users can able to login using their own gmail Id.
-- **Data Fetching:** App fetches the relevant issues from api.
+- **Data Fetching:** App fetches the relevant data from coinranking, exchanges, news API's.
-- **Pagination:** App renders the specific number of issues per page.
+- **Search:** App renders the specific number of data per search.
-- **Filter:** App fetches the required issues according to the selected language.
+- **Dropdown:** App fetches the required issues according to the selected dropdowns.

 ### Work Flow